Operation Plumbat: Mossad operation

-Mossad agents arranged to set up a fictitious company called Biscayne Trader's Shipping Corporation in Liberia to purchase an ocean freighter; this became the Scheersberg A (Scheersberg is a town in northern Germany, near the border with Denmark).
+Mossad agents arranged to set up a fictitious company called Biscayne Trader's Shipping Corporation in Liberia to purchase an ocean freighter; this became Scheersberg A (Scheersberg is a town in northern Germany, near the border with Denmark).
 With the assistance of a friendly official at a German petrochemical company, $3.7 million was paid to Union Minière for 200 tonnes of yellowcake uranium.
 The yellowcake was left over inventory from uranium mined from Shinkolobwe, in upper Katanga.
 This was loaded onto the newly renamed freighter and a contract was arranged with an Italian paint company for the yellowcake to be processed.

 The cargo was loaded in November 1968 in barrels marked "PLUMBAT" (a harmless lead product).
 The Spanish crew were replaced by sailors recruited by Mossad and forged passports provided.
-The freighter set sail for Genoa on November 17, 1968.
-Approximately seven days into its voyage, it rendezvoused with an Israeli freighter under cover of darkness, somewhere east of Crete.
+The freighter sailed for Genoa on November 17.
+Approximately seven days into her voyage, she rendezvoused with an Israeli freighter under cover of darkness, somewhere east of Crete.
 The cargo was transferred in near silence whilst Israeli gunboats kept watch nearby.
 After loading the Israeli freighter set sail toward Haifa, and eventually the Tunnel, a six-level automated chemical plant for processing fuel rods into plutonium at Dimona.

-The Scheersberg A docked in Turkey eight days later; without any cargo to deliver, the contract with the Italian paint company was cancelled.
+Scheersberg A docked in Turkey eight days later; without any cargo to deliver, the contract with the Italian paint company was cancelled.
 Several pages were missing from the ship's log and no explanation was offered; the Italian paint company assumed the cargo had been lost to hijack or piracy.